manitgupta/night-city/README.md

 ## 🚀 Key Features

 - **Agentic Conversion**: An AI agent that doesn't just translate, but *understands* and *verifies* your schema.
-- **Human-in-the-Loop**: Dual-pane editors allow you to review source and output, apply agent fixes, and tweak DDL manually.
+- **Human-in-the-Loop**: Dual-pane editors allow you to review source and output, with an integrated **Diff View** for reviewing agent-proposed fixes.
-- **Real-World Verification**: Optional integration with a real Spanner instance to validate DDL against actual database constraints.
+- **Real-World Verification**: Integrates with a live Spanner instance to validate DDL against actual database constraints.
+- **Analyze & Fix**: If verification fails, the agent analyzes the error and proposes specific fixes you can review and accept/reject.
+- **Direct Migration**: One-click deployment of your converted schema to a new Cloud Spanner database directly from the UI.
-- **Interactive Chat**: Ask questions, request refactors (e.g., "Use UUIDs instead of SERIAL"), and get context-aware answers.
+- **Interactive Chat**: Ask questions, request refactors (e.g., "Use UUIDs instead of SERIAL"), and get context-aware answers with markdown support.

 ## 🏗️ Architecture

 The project consists of two main components:

-1.  **Backend (`schema-agent-backend`)**: A FastAPI Python service that hosts the AI agent (using Google Gemini models) and handles verification logic.
+1.  **Backend (`schema-agent-backend`)**: A FastAPI Python service that hosts the AI agent (using Google Gemini models).
+It includes specialized tools for **Schema Verification**, **Error Analysis**, and **Spanner Migration**.
 2.  **Frontend (`schema-agent-ui`)**: A text-based, dark-mode React application providing the conversion interface.

+### 🧠 Agentic Architecture

+The core of Night City is a sophisticated AI pipeline that goes beyond simple translation:

+#### 1. Contextual Augmentation (RAG)
+Before the agent sees your schema, a **Context Manager** analyzes the Source DDL to inject relevant knowledge:
+- **DDL Hints**: Scans for specific SQL keywords (e.g., `AUTO_INCREMENT`, `FOREIGN KEY`) and injects the exact Spanner DDL syntax rules for those features.
+- **Feature Hints**: Detects patterns dependent on Spanner topology (e.g., identifying parent-child relationships for `INTERLEAVE IN PARENT`).
+- **Mapping Rules**: Enforces deterministic data type conversions (e.g., PostgreSQL `JSONB` → Spanner `JSON`) based on the selected dialect.

+#### 2. Chain of Thought (CoT) Reasoning
+The agent is prompted to follow a rigid "Principal Engineer" workflow:
+1.  **Analyze**: Parse the source schema and identify constraints.
+2.  **Plan**: Propose Spanner-specific optimizations (Interleaving, Sharding keys).
+3.  **Generate**: Output clean, valid DDL.

+#### 3. Human-in-the-Loop Validation
+- **Verification Loop**: If enabled, the agent attempts to create the schema on a real Spanner instance.
+- **Self-Correction**: If verification fails, the error is fed back to the agent ("Analyze & Fix"), which decompiles the error and attempts a targeted fix.

 ## 🛠️ Setup & Installation